Settings

 {

-The kiss and the Judah root “to throw” — six letters apart at skip 5 — form the second-closest pair in the entire Torah at that skip range.
-And they land inside the thirty-silver verse.
-The bribe and hanging touch at one letter in Exodus 23:1.
+The kiss and the Judah root “to throw” sit six letters apart at skip 5 inside the thirty-silver verse.
+Closer pairs of these two words exist elsewhere in the Torah, but this is the closest pair that lands on Exodus 21:32 itself.
+The bribe and hanging touch at one letter in Exodus 23:1 (tied with several other minimum-distance pairs elsewhere).
 The bribe and innocence touch at one letter in Exodus 23:5.
 The hanging and the rope touch at one letter in Exodus 22:17.
 The entire betrayal vocabulary clusters in Exodus 21–23 — the justice code where the thirty-silver price is set.

 We scanned two control positions in the Torah — one in Genesis, one in Numbers — at the same width and grid size.
 Each produced approximately 213 words.
 Neither contained a single word related to betrayal, silver, blood, hanging, or any element of the Judas narrative.
 The thirty-silver verse produced fourteen.
 The reader may verify this independently.